Partners

-I’m very honored to be associated with some major brands who sponsor my Wok Star cooking classes or to include in my Wok Star Kit.
+I’m very honored to be associated with many major brands who sponsor my Wok Star cooking classes or to include in my Wok Star Kit.
 I made a little video to explain why and how I pick the brands I use and recommend.
-Wok Stars tells me how much they enjoy opening their Wok Star Kit and says it’s like Christmas!
-But most importantly, Wok Stars say the best thing about what I do is that I’ve eliminated the hassles of searching and shopping for the right brands.
-They also realize it’s very overwhelming visiting an Asian market with tons of choices.
-Not all brands are equal, you’ll find out in the video!
+Wok Stars tell me how much they enjoy opening their Wok Star Kit and say it’s like Christmas!

 San-J TAMARI

-This is the only tamari I use.
-Good ingredients are essential for a successful stir fry and San-J is the best.
 Tamari is equivalent to using salt and is the Japanese version of soy sauce.
 I have tried many other brands but nothing beats the superior quality of San-J. Check their website for locations where you can pick some up and find out how tamari is made.

 I love the Black Label best because of it’s depth and texture and that is what you will get in your Wok Star Kit.
 It has a thicker consistency so when you marinade your meat, seafood or poultry, it clings instead of just sliding off which tends to happen when you use thinner soy sauce.